 Best street for an afternoon stroll – Müürivahe

 Müürivahe is a lovely, narrow, but quite a long street inside the walls of the Old Town.
 It is a relaxing street to stroll down, sit down and enjoy a coffe cup on a sunny day.

 Tallinn has many churches, and Piiskopi Street connects two of the most powerful ones.
 Standing opposite Toompea Castle, the seat of power in Estonia, is St. Alexander Nevsky Cathedral, Estonia’s main Russian Orthodox cathedral.
 On the other end of Piiskopi stands the Cathedral of Saint Mary the Virgin, a.k.a.
 Dome Church.

 Oldest street – Pikk

 This street has existed for almost a millennium.
 It is the oldest and also one of the longest streets in the Old Town.
 During the Middle Ages, Pikk was the main street, along with Lai street, that led from Toompea to the sea.

 Steepest street – Pikk Jalg

 Pikk Jalg climbs up to Toompea from the lower Old Town.
 Pikk Jalg means long leg in Estonian, the parallel street, Lühike Jalg means short leg.
 This is why sometimes Tallinn is called the town that limps.

 Sunniest street – Pirita

-Pirita road has existed, in some form, since Pirita convent was founded in the 13th century.
+Pirita road has existed, in some form, since St. Bridget's Convent was founded in the 13th century.
 The road runs by Tallinn Bay, with magnificent views to the sea and Old Town.
-Between the sea and the road is the local favorite, Pirita promenade, a perfect place to enjoy a sunny day.
+Between the sea and the road is the local favourite, Pirita promenade, a perfect place to enjoy a sunny day.